SkroxiousDM/2d12GameSystem/docs/02-cultures-backgrounds-and-roles.md

 ## 2.2 Backgrounds

 A background represents your character's life before adventuring — their profession, their craft, their place in the world.
-Each background grants **4 attribute points**, a Specialization, a Money award, and equipment.
+Each background grants **4 attribute points**, **4 Skill Ranks**, a Specialization, a Money award, and equipment.

 ### Archer